QuintessaQ/CS_interview_cheatsheet/probability/4710_review.md

     - P(A_1A_2) = P(A_1A_2|F)P(F) + P(A_1A_2|B)P(B)
 - hypergeometric distribution
   - X \sim Hypergeom(N, N_A, n)
+  - The result of each draw (the elements of the population being sampled) can be classified into one of two mutually exclusive categories
+  - The probability of a success changes on each draw, as each draw decreases the population
   - X takes values in the set [0, n]
+  - k is num of successes/type A
   - P(X = k) = \frac{\binom{N_A}{k} \binom{N - N_A}{n-k}}{\binom{N}{k}}
   - sample n items without replacement, choose k items from N_A type A items, and n-k from N-N_A type B items
 - the birthday problem